-Part of the modules: Information Services in Networks (p.
-66)[IW3INAIFB4], Web Information Systems
+Part of the modules: Web Information Systems (p.
+58)[IW3INAIFB1]

-(p.
-63)[IW3INAIFB1]

 ECTS Credits Hours per week 5 Term Instruction language Winter term de

 The course introduces concepts, methods, and techniques of Cloud Computing for providing and consuming IT resources, development- and runtime environments, and software applications of all kinds as Web services.